Consensys/docs-template/docs/contribute/run-vale.md

 ### Use the VS Code integration

-You must have the VS Code editor installed to use this integration.
+You must have the [Visual Studio (VS) Code](https://code.visualstudio.com) editor installed to use this integration.

 1. [Install Vale locally](https://vale.sh/docs/vale-cli/installation/#package-managers).

-1. Checkout the repo containing our Vale settings:
+1. Clone the repo containing our Vale settings:

    ```bash
    git clone https://github.com/Consensys/docs-gha.git